gwalkey/SSAS_DW_Logins/Project_Code/readme.md

 <h2>On Each Monitored Server</h2>
 <h3>Setup the Extended Events Session</h3>
 Install the XE Session below on each server you wish to monitor<br>
-Make sure to the edit the file path for the target output XEL file<br>
+Make sure to the edit the file path for the target output XEL file to a folder og your choosing<br>

-When the server lays down the XEL file every day, the file-copy PoSH script that runs on the Central Server to copy the XEL files<br>
+When the server lays down the XEL file every day, the file-copy PoSH script that runs on the Central Server copies the XEL files<br>
-from the monitored servers to the Central server for importing, therefore we must edit that Posh Script to use the same filepath, <br>
-but with a UNC syntax instead such as:<br>
+from all the monitored servers to the Central server location for importing into the SQL and Tabular databases.<br> Therefore, we must edit that Posh Script to point the same folder on the remote server, but with a UNC path syntax instead such as:<br>
 <pre>
+On Remote Server1: d:\traces
-\\server1\d$\traces\
+on Central Server: \\server1\d$\traces\
 </pre>

 In the XE Session below, edit the **SET filename=** section to point to your filepath: